Monetizing our public assets

 Loading

 At the Nov.
 28 Council meeting (seen here on Rogers TV), Deputy Mayor Brian Saunderson blathered on in cliché-rich, lawerly manner (starting 1:14:05) about how much the Elvis Festival means to his “Community-Based Strategic Plan” (1:16:18) – that committee-based wishlist which was neither strategic nor a plan.
 What does he mean when he claims that a report has “galvanized the question quite nicely”?
 Galvanized?
 Does he know what that word means?
-It’s not what he appears to think it does… it means to “shock or … click below for more ↓
+It’s not what he appears to think it does… it means to “shock or excite (someone), typically into taking action.”
+A staff report is seldom shocking or exciting, and … click below for more ↓

 Corruption and conflict of interest